Health Insurance Quotes

 If you take a number of prescriptions, you may reach a coverage gap known as the "donut hole."
 This is an annual limit on what the Advantage or drug plan will cover for drugs.
 The Affordable Care Act set a schedule to close the donut hole by the year 2020, so next year's hole will be smaller than this year's gap.

-In 2016, you fall into the coverage gap once you've spent $3,310 on covered medications.
-After that, you will pay out of pocket for drugs until the end of the year, but you won't have to pay full price.
-Under the Affordable Care Act in 2016, you'll get a 55 percent discount for brand-name prescription drugs covered by your plan.
+In 2017, you fall into the coverage gap once you've spent $3,700 on covered medications.
+After that, you will pay out of pocket for drugs until the end of the year or you've spend a total of $4,950, but you won't have to pay full price.
+Under the Affordable Care Act, for 2017, you'll get a 60 percent discount for brand-name prescription drugs covered by your plan.
 Some Advantage plans offer coverage through the donut hole for generic prescriptions, McIntire says.
 If that's important to you, look for one that does.

 Consider the plan's maximum out-of-pocket costs.
 You may want a plan that has a low out-of-pocket maximum "so you'll be protected should you have something going on with your health," McIntire says.
 If you're healthy and don't plan to use much health care, you might want to risk a higher out-of-pocket maximum.